-From 1 to 16 nine-track, 800 or 1600 bpi Uniservo 12, 16, and/or 20 Tape Units can be connected in any combination to the Uniservo 20 Control Unit, and up to 8 tape controls can in turn be connected to each selector channel.
-With the 7-Track Capability and 9-Track Addition feature, Uniservo 12 and 16 Tape Units in the Uniservo 20 subsystem may be 7- or 9-track.
-Two or more control units may be used in the Uniservo 20 Subsystem to provide simultaneous dual access for read/write, read/read, and write/write operations on any appropriately equipped Uniservo 16 or 20 Tape Units connected to the control units.
+To date, UNIVAC has remained one of the most fully bundled ocmputer manufacturers, supplying all systems software, compilers and assemblers, file and data base management systems, and most applications programs free of charge to its computer customers.
+From 1 to 16 nine-track, 800 or 1600 bpi Uniservo 12, 16, and/or 20 tape units can be connected in any combination to the Uniservo 20 control unit, and up to 8 tape controls can in turn be connected to each selector channel.
+With the 7-track capability and 9-track addition feature, Uniservo 12 and 16 tape units in the Uniservo 20 subsystem may be 7- or 9-track.
+Two or more control units may be used in the Uniservo 20 subsystem to provide simultaneous dual access for read/write, read/read, and write/write operations on any appropriately equipped Uniservo 16 or 20 tape units connected to the control units.
 Each control unit in a simultaneous dual access system has its own power supply and independent access path to provide increased reliability.
-Individual tapes cannot be switched off-line without removing all the tapes connected to that controller from service.
+Individual tapes cannot be switched off-line without removing all the tape connected to that controller from service.

 UNISERVO 30 SERIES TAPE UNITS: High-performance units that record data on 1⁄2-inch tape in IBM-compatible formats.
 There are five models in the series, three of which use Group Coded Recording (GCR) at a density of 6250 bits per inch.
-All five models use the Uniservo 5042 Control Unit, and Uniservo 30 series tape units can be intermixed in any combination on the same subsystem, provided the proper control unit is included to accommodate the various tape unit types.
+All five models use the Uniservo 5042 control unit, and Uniservo 30 series tape units can be intermixed in any combination on the same subsystem, provided the proper control unit is included to accommodate the various tape unit types.
 The basic control unit can handle one to eight Uniservo 30 series tape units.
 Optional features in the control unit and the addition of a second control unit, also with appropriate features, permit communication with up to 16 tape units in a dual-access mode.